Munib808/Customer-Segmentation-Using-K-Means/README.md

 - **K Means Clustering Project.ipynb**: Jupyter Notebook containing the Python code for data loading, preprocessing, clustering, and visualization.
 - **Mall_Customers.csv**: The dataset used for this project.
 - **README.md**: Project overview and documentation.
-- **visualizations/**: Directory containing the output plots and images generated during the analysis.

 ---